pedrol3001/Graph-Crit-Path/README.md

-# Critical Path of Curricular Components of my computer science degree
+# Critical Path of Curricular Components of my Computer Science Degree

 The standard prerequisites for the computer science course are present in the file pre_requisitos.txt